 4. Read some books together.

 Literacy is very important to us at Sunkids, and we encourage children of all ages to explore the amazing world of reading from an early age.
-This weekend, grab some of your favourite books, switch off all electronic devices, and read some amazing stories together as a family.
+This Easter Long Weekend, grab some of your favourite books, switch off all electronic devices, and read some amazing stories together as a family.

 5. Get in the kitchen together.

 Children absolutely love helping out in the kitchen, especially if they get to mix dry and wet ingredients together.
 So why not bake a cake, some muffins, or cookies, or perhaps make some pizzas and let the children decorate them as they like.

 Crank up the tunes, grab some glowsticks (if you have them) and dance the time away with your kids.
 It’s a great way to stay active, but beware… Baby Shark may be requested multiple times.

 Grab some paper, crayons and pencils and let your children draw to their heart’s content.
 Feel free to pick up a pencil and join in on the fun too!

 Collect a wide range of recycled materials like paper, cardboard, lids, sticks, leaves, buttons, pom poms, strings, rags, ribbons, egg cartons, toilet paper tubes, etc.